dnsimple/dnsimple-support/content/articles/reasons-registering-domain.markdown

 ---
-title: Why Should I Register my Domain Name with DNSimple?
+title: Why should I register my domain name with DNSimple?
-excerpt: Domain name services have never been this easy.
-Meet DNSimple and sign up today!
+excerpt: We won't try to sell you a bunch of other services when you register your domain.
 categories:
 - DNSimple
 ---

-# Why Should I Register my Domain Name with DNSimple?
+# Why should I register my domain name with DNSimple?

 Domain registration with DNSimple is designed to be quick and easy with no up-selling or hassles.